The amount of characters seen during Songs of War is so huge that they've had to split into different pages:

 - Sticky Fingers: He's a particularly skilled thief, and has a habit of swiping certain things from people (mostly food).
 It's implied that this is what got him imprisoned in the first place.

-- Teeth-Clenched Teamwork: Whatever history he has with Kiyoshi has resulted in him being less than pleased with their reunion.
+- Teeth-Clenched Teamwork: Whatever history he has with Kiyoshi has resulted in him being less than pleased with their reunion in Episode 8.
 However, under official orders, he has to work with him.

 - Tragic Keepsake: He keeps the Wither Skeleton Skull from the Necromancer attack on the Basalt Mines to remind him of what he's supposed to do.